 Think, Plan, Do Program

 Our Think, Plan, Do Program focuses on helping students answer: What habits make an effective learner?
 The answer: It depends on the MY unique needs!
 In order to be an effective learner, self-awareness and self-management are essential starting points.
-We use a variety of curriculum resources developed by Occupational Therapists, to focus on these skills.
+We use a variety of curriculum resources developed by Occupational Therapists and other multi-disciplinary professionals, to focus on these skills.